tsalyers/bug_tracker/README.md

 - **Actual logging**.
 This is alluded to in the comments, but in production you'd want your log messages going into a system where they can be catalogued and searched--something like Splunk.

 ##### The less-big (but still important) things
 - If we're sticking with the template engine, I'd want to re-examine the inheritance hierarchy.
-Some of them are just similar enough that they could inherit from common ancestors instead of everything inheriting right from the base template.
+Some of the templates are just similar enough that they could inherit from common ancestors instead of everything inheriting right from the base template.
 - Possibly split up the bug and user functionality into separate Flask blueprints and register them in the main application for neatness.
-What we have right now isn't bad, but it's starting to border on a little unwieldy.
+What we have right now is perfectly readable, but it's starting to push the edge of unwieldy.
 - In the user edit screen, we're currently updating the first and last name fields in the database even if they haven't actually changed, which *works*, but isn't ideal.
 I'd most likely watch for an `onchange` event in the fields and act accordingly.
 - Add functionality to assign a bug to a user at bug creation.
 Currently you have to create a bug, go back to the main bug screen, and then assign it, which is an extra step.
 - Change the "view individual bug/user" requests from GET to POST.
 Currently the IDs show up in the URL, which isn't terrible--no one should be able to access those URLs without permission--but ideally you don't want IDs like that exposed.